apache/cordova-docs/www/docs/en/dev/config_ref/index.md

 ```

 ## access

-Defines the set of external domains the app is allowed to communicate with.
-The default value shown above allows it to access any server.
-See the Domain [Whitelist Guide](../guide/appdev/allowlist/index.html) for details.
+Defines the external domains that the app is allowed to communicate with.
+When the access origin is set to "*", the app can access any server, but this can potentially create a security risk.
+It is recommended to explicitly specify the permitted URLs to ensure a secure configuration.
+For detailed instructions, please refer to the [Allow List Guide](../guide/appdev/allowlist/index.html).

 Attributes(type) <br/> <span class="sub-header">Only for platform:</span> | Description
 ----------------- | ------------
-origin<br/>{% cdv_vartype string %} | *Required* <br/> Defines the set of external domains the app is allowed to communicate with.
-The default value shown above allows it to access any server.
-See the Domain [Whitelist Guide](../guide/appdev/allowlist/index.html) for details.
+origin<br/>{% cdv_vartype string %} | *Required* <br/> Defines the external domain URL or URL pattern that the app is allowed to communicate with.

 Examples: